Installing Intermapper on Red Hat Linux Systems

 sudo rpm -e InterMapper

-Intermapper server will start and discover the previous license.
-It was also upgrade map files from Maps/Enabled/ (the folder structure of your previous installation) and place them in the new folder structure Maps/Enabled/6.6.3.
+Intermapper server starts and discovers the previous license.
+It also upgraded map files from Maps/Enabled/ (the folder structure of your previous installation) and places them in the new folder structure Maps/Enabled/6.6.4.

 NOTE: The Chart Data directory is populated with the chart files for each map as part of the copy specified by the previous step above.
 Ensure that the permissions for the directories remain the same after the move.